Sunday, February 08, 2015

 Every clear evening, and there were plenty of them, I’d set up one of my three driven scopes in Chaos Manor South's backyard.
 Often that was Celestron Ultima 8, Celeste (then still on her non-goto fork).
 I also used the 8-inch Konus (Synta) f/5 Newtonian I'd bought to help do some of the observing for my book, The Urban Astronomer’s Guide.
 When I needed horsepower, it was my new NexStar 11, Big Bertha.
 Even with our often good seeing, however, the focal length of the 11 tended to be a bit much most of the time.
 The Konus, in contrast, was too short and was mainly useful when the seeing was punk.
 The C8?
 As C8s always are, it was JUST RIGHT.

-I did a little “just looking” with eyepieces on some nights, but mostly I let Pat take care of that end of the opposition.
-My game was pictures of Mars.
+I did a little “just looking” with eyepieces on some nights, but mostly my game was pictures of Mars.
 Initially, I wasn’t sure how good they’d be, but I found out in a right quick hurry.
 On the very first evening with the camera in a 2x Barlow plugged into the visual back of the C8, Mars was surprisingly large, even in the spring (opposition didn’t come till August).
-And, hell, I could see signs of detail in the image on my monitor.
-Not just the polar cap, but those always elusive dark markings, the supposed BLUE-GREEN VEGETATION of my boyhood.
+And, heck, I could see signs of detail in the image on my monitor.
+Not just the polar cap, but those always elusive dark markings, the supposed BLUE-GREEN VEGETATION of my boyhood!

 My mind wasn't truly blown, however, till I ran the night’s .avi movie files through Registax.
 I was somewhat familiar with the program already from experimenting with it with some of my camcorder images, but I didn't expect anything like what I got.
 What I got when I finished fooling with the program’s “wavelet sliders” (sharpening filters) was the best planetary images of my life.
 And not just that.
 The detail was indeed in excess of what Pic du Midi and other professional outfits had done a decade before.
 See the video below to get an idea of the difference Registax made.